WindyDarian/HomeworkPathTracer/Readme and record hw03.txt

 -Recorded Data:
 I7-4720HQ Windows 10 x64
-All without TBB enabled, Debug Build (I had some problem with Release build when timing my process although solved now but it is a pain to render them all again) Original data is in milliseconds.
+All without TBB enabled by default, Debug Build (I had some problem with Release build when timing my process although solved now but it is a pain to render them all again)

+Original data is in milliseconds.

 Render Times: